Penguin and Riot PR asked us to collaborate to make 2019’s Penguin Presents Show.

 But we were to be sure to make it playful and imaginative and unexpected: a cohesive show as opposed to an episodic presentation of authors.

-We were delighted to devise ways to integrate the childhood memories of staff, authors and external guests and transport our audience back in time to explore their own and others 7 year old selves and to genuinely contribute to the shape of the event.
+We were delighted to devise ways to integrate the childhood memories of staff, authors and external guests and transport our audience back in time to explore their own and others' 7 year old selves and to genuinely contribute to the shape of the event and immerse the audience in this idea of Penguin Imagining.

 The Characters they met, the things they read, the sets we designed and the props they came across were all devised from the memories we garnered from the audience.